 In addition, neighborhoodScout's exclusive research revealed that 99.2% of the adult residents in the 25th Ave / 28th St neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.9% of the neighborhoods in America.

-Also, one of the unique characteristics of the 25th Ave / 28th St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
+Also, the 25th Ave / 28th St neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.

 With 3.1% of employed workers living in the 25th Ave / 28th St neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 97.5% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.